cloudnative-pg/cloudnative-pg/docs/src/security.md

 # Security

-This section contains information about security for Cloud Native PostgreSQL, from a few standpoints: source code, Kubernetes and PostgreSQL.
+This section contains information about security for Cloud Native PostgreSQL, from a few standpoints: source code, Kubernetes, and PostgreSQL.

 !!!
 Warning
     The information contained in this page must not exonerate you from